What is the best way to prepare for the MAT?

 Review your academic knowledge.
 To a great extent, the MAT is a test of vocabulary and subject-matter knowledge.
 Even a few weeks can be enough time to fill in significant gaps in your knowledge of the four academic areas covered on the MAT.
 A good comprehensive MAT prep book will include extensive lists of key terms (people, places, things, concepts) from these four areas.
 Though these lists are unlikely to cover each and every term you'll encounter on exam day, it's a good bet that they will cover many such terms.

 Bolster your general vocabulary.
-To gauge how prepared you are for MAT general vocabulary, attempt this 5-part multiple-choice vocabulary quiz (new browser window).
-If your performance suggests that your general vocabulary could stand improvement, supplement your MAT study with suitable vocabulary-building books and/or software.
-One widely recommended choice is my book Words for Smart Test Takers, published by Peterson's.
-(I receive no royalties from sales of this book.)
+If your general vocabulary could stand improvement, supplement your MAT study with suitable vocabulary-building books and/or software.
+One widely recommended choice is my book Words for Smart Test Takers, currently published by Peterson's.

 Begin your MAT prep early.
 Pace your study and practice testing over a period of several weeks, rather than put yourself through a cram session a few days before the test.
 But beware burnout.
 If you start too early, you may very well lose interest and motivation.
 Additional study and practice beyond a certain point can amount to wasted time, and may even be counter-productive.
 4-5 weeks should be ample time to become comfortable with the MAT testing format and the exam's time constraints, and to round out your subject-matter knowledge and your general vocabulary.